 The crew, which also included S/Sgt.
 William E. McGuire, Sgt.
 Carl A. Muller, S/Sgt.
 Edward L. Bartkowski and Sgt.
 Merle W. Eckert, landed on the edge of a plowed field and were captured by the Home Guard near Eisenach while trying to reach a wooded area.

-The enlisted crewmen were sent to Stalag VII-A at Moosburg, Germany, and to a permanent camp, Stalag XIII, at Nurnberg, Germany.
+Originally, the enlisted crewmen were sent to Stalag XIII-D at Nuremberg, and, as U.S. Army forces advanced, by a forced to march to Stalag VII-A, near Moosburg.
 They were released by units of the U.S. 14th Armored Division on April 29, 1945.

 Dad said he remembered watching the landscape come into focus beneath him.
-In one direction, he saw an icy river or stream.
-In another, a German convoy on a road.
+In one direction, he saw an icy river or stream; in another, a German convoy on a road.

 Upon landing, the airmen also had to fear the German citizenry, which called the Allied crewmen “Terror Fliegers.”
 My dad said a friend of his was beaten to death at the hands of an angry mob.
-He never said how he knew how his friend had met his fate—either while in the POW camp—or before.
+He never said how he knew how his friend had met his fate—either while in the POW camp or before.

-Trying to “guide” the direction of his parachute by pulling on the parachute’s shroud lines was useless.
+Trying to guide the direction of his parachute by pulling on the parachute’s shroud lines was useless.

 Seeing the tree rapidly approaching, he crossed his legs to make sure “I could have you all.”